 - The maximum number of carriers is limited to two per band.
 Carriers shall be selected according to 4.7.2 and shall first be placed at the outermost edges of the declared Maximum Radio Bandwidth for outermost bands and at the Base Station RF Bandwidths edges for middle band(s) if any.
 Additional carriers shall next be placed at the Base Station RF Bandwidths edges, if possible.

-- Each concerned band shall be considered as an independent band and the carrier placement in each band shall be according to NRTC3, where the declared parameters for multi-band operation shall apply.
+- Each concerned band shall be considered as an independent band and the carrier placement in each band shall be according to G-TC3, where the declared parameters for multi-band operation shall apply.
 [Narrowest supported NR channel bandwidth and smallest subcarrier spacing shall be used in the test configuration].

 - If only one carrier can be placed for the concerned band(s), the carrier(s) shall be placed at the outermost edges of the declared maximum radio bandwidth for outermost band(s) and at one of the outermost edges of the supported frequency range within the Base Station RF Bandwidths for middle band(s) if any.